 In the app, select the Devices button from the menu at the bottom of the home screen.

 If the Echo (or similar Alexa device) shows up in this menu, then you're all set.
 If not, open the All Devices menu option and find your Alexa device on the list of available connected devices.

 Step 5: Connect the apps.

 In the Amazon Alexa app, enable the Samsung SmartThings skill, and sign in with your Samsung account to link the accounts.

 Step 6: Select your TV in the Alexa app.

-Once you've enabled the Samsung SmartThings skill — which should automatically pair Alexa to the TV — you can use Alexa to power your TV on and off with your voice.
+Once you've enabled the Samsung SmartThings skill — which should automatically pair Alexa to the TV — you're all done.
+Congratulations, you just connected your your Samsung smart TV to Alexa!

 For more Alexa-related tips, tricks and how-tos, check out our complete guide to Alexa.